 Game Day Recipe: Hot Corn Dip with Bacon

-With the Big Game on February 2, watching football becomes almost as much about the food as it does the game (especially if your team didn’t make it to the playoffs).
+Watching football becomes almost as much about the food as it does the game (especially if your team didn’t make it to the playoffs).

 Of course, we can always put out the standard chips, dip, pigs in a blanket or even a good Buffalo chicken dip recipe, but I always like to try new recipes.
 I have heard people raving about the Trisha Yearwood Corn Dip – a dip that I had always felt was a little bland.
 But I did a little tweaking of the recipe, and now it is one of my favorites!